DiMaths/face-voice-multilanguage/README.md

 ```

 If using any of `--dim_embed`,`--mid_att_dim`, `--fusion` for training (as options of `main.py`), then you need to use the same options and values for `evaluate.py`.

+Saved model checkpoints called `best_checkpoint.pth.tar` are the model after the epoch with lowest average training loss.

+Although one can specify number of epochs with `--epochs` (by default 50), early stop criterion is also implemented not to overtrain by accident.
+The training stops if last epoch average loss is larger by specified percentage than best epoch loss achieved previously, e.g.: `--early_stop 0.01` stops the training only if last epoch loss is at least 1% larger than the best (default value is 0.001).

 Results .txt file looks like this:
 ```